mashaan14/YouTube-channel/README.md

 ### Hi there 👋
 ### I'm Mashaan (مشعان)

-I create [YouTube](https://youtube.com/@mashaan14) tutorials, and for each video, I also create a corresponding Jupyter notebook or Markdown file.
-You can find all of these materials in this repository, organized into the following sections:
+I create [YouTube](https://youtube.com/@mashaan14) tutorials, and for each video, I also create a corresponding post featuring code snippets and figures related to the topic.
+You can find all of these posts in this repository, organized into the following sections:

 * [Vision Transformers](#vision-transformers)
 * [Swin Transformer](#swin-transformer)